 Treble in Paradise

-Mission: UNIDAD is a safe space for the Latino/a community at Sarah Lawrence and its allies to dialogue about identity and empower our communities through knowledge and support.
-We are a resource of unity, support, and solidarity to any students wanting to discuss issues relevant to the racialization and marginalization of our community on campus as well as in the United States more broadly.
+Mission: UNIDAD is a safe space for the Latino/a community at Sarah Lawrence and its allies to share a dialogue about identity, while also empowering our communities through knowledge and support.
+We are a resource of unity, support, and solidarity to any students wanting to discuss issues relevant to the racialization and marginalization of our community on campus as well as in the United States as a whole.
 We strive to promote awareness and an ever deeper understanding of the language, images, and policies that impact and define us as a people.
 We celebrate the diversity of Latinas/os and our own intersecting identities, while remaining critical of the construction of race, class, ethnicity, language, sexuality, gender, orientation, and self-image within our own identities and the communities to which we belong.